loganvolkers/unstated-retro/README.md

 | `<Consumer/>` | Provides all containers | Provides only a single container |  Provides only a single container |
 | Consumer API  | Render Props | Hooks         | **Hooks OR Render Props** |
 | React Version | `^15.0` | `^16.8` | `^16.8` |

-### Migration From Unstated

-The purpose of this library it to gracefully migrate people from Unstated to Unstated Next, and then to die.

-There are three challenges with migrating from Unstated to Unstated Next.

- * Containers are written as classes
- * Consumers use the render props API

-To solve this, we need to first move all the consumers, and then move over the containers.
-Unfortunately, sometimes we can't refactor all of our code, so we might need some consumers render props, while new consumers use hooks, until finally every consumer uses hooks.
-Once every consumer uses hooks, then the container can be migrated.

 ## Install